 Each year, the ScyllaDB Innovation Awards program honors teams that went above and beyond to deliver exceptional data-intensive applications.
 This year, we saw a record number of nominations across ScyllaDB Cloud, Enterprise, and Open Source users.

 We’re thrilled to announce that the following teams and individuals were selected as ScyllaDB Innovation Award winners.
-We did not actively seek Rust-related nominations, but it is notable that at least half of the award recipients are using Rust along with ScyllaDB for low-latency use cases.
+We did not actively seek Rust-related nominations, but it is notable that at least half of the award recipients are using Rust along with ScyllaDB, the fastest NoSQL Database, for low-latency use cases.

 ShareChat: New User Award